Description

 - Discuss evaluating a patient post-fall.

-- Identify examination techniques used to evaluate a patient post-fall.
+- Identify examination techniques used to assess a patient post-fall.

 - Have the tools to implement a balance and fall prevention program.